Dhruv Devulapalli

 PhD Student at UMD

 I’m a PhD student in Physics at the University of Maryland, College Park.
-My research interests are mainly in quantum algorithms and complexity theory.
-At UMD I have been working on quantum walk algorithms, unitary synthesis and state preparation, entanglement dynamics, and efficient classical verification of quantum computation.
+My research interests are mainly in quantum computation, including architecture-aware unitary synthesis, quantum algorithms, and complexity theory.
 I’m also interested in both quantum and classical machine learning.
 I’m fortunate to be advised by Professor Alexey Gorshkov and Professor Andrew Childs.

-My studies at UMD are supported by the NSF Graduate Research Fellowship.
+My studies at UMD have been supported by the NSF Graduate Research Fellowship and an LPS Quantum Graduate Fellowship.

 Contact: here, ddhruv@umd.edu